 Area(s) of ExpertiseEcological Approaches to Urban Design and Environmental Planning, Cultural Landscapes and Human-Environment Interaction, Public Health in the Built and Natural Environment, Technology in Environmental Design

-Maya is currently an Assistant Professor in the Faculty of Design whose research and practice focus on ecological and socio-cultural frameworks of the built and natural environment.
-Her diverse academic and professional background in architecture, planning, and health science informs her interest in studying the relationship between nature, culture, and human health and exploring the integrative role design and technology can play in bridging disciplinary territories.
-Maya was shortlisted for the Canada Council for the Arts Prix de Rome in Architecture for Emerging Practitioners and the recipient of the Architectural Research Consortium’s King Medal for Research and Innovation in Environmental Design for her experimental research into how cultural perspectives on nature can inform technological approaches to environmental conservation.
+Maya is both a researcher and practitioner whose approach to urban design is informed by her research interests in ecological approaches to urban and environmental design, environmental determinants of health and socio-cultural frameworks of the built and natural environment.
+Maya was shortlisted for the Canada Council for the Arts Prix de Rome in Architecture for Emerging Practitioners and the recipient of the Architectural Research Consortium’s King Medal for Research and Innovation in Environmental Design for her speculative research into how cultural perspectives on nature can inform technological approaches to environmental conservation.
+Her recent research projects focus on human-environment behaviour and urban health; inclusive approaches to community engagement; affordable housing typology; and addressing inclusion and diversity in design studio pedagogy.

 - Graduate Certificate (Mixed Methods Research), School of Social Work, University of Michigan, 2015